 Champagne + Fromage, 22 Wellington Street, Covent Garden WC2E 7DD.
-Other branches are in Brixton and Greenwich
+Other branches are in Brixton, Greenwich and Newington Causeway.

 Believed to be the world’s first mozzarella bar, this casual Neapolitan chain has several branches around the world.
 Their entire menu is based on Mozzarella di Bufala Campana; and this top-quality water buffalo milk cheese is sourced from approved farms and dairies in southern Italy.

 Three varieties are used: delicate, intense and smoked, all of which have been produced up to 48 hours before being served.
 They’re paired with small plates, offered in a degustation tasting menu, and added to pizzas, pastas, soups, salads and cheesecakes.